CleanCut/rusty_engine/tutorial/src/60-sprite-placement.md

 ### Deleting a sprite

-To delete a sprite, simply remove it from the `Engine.sprites` hash map.
+To delete a sprite, remove it from the `Engine.sprites` hash map.

 ```rust,ignored
 engine.sprites.remove("my_player");